 Environmental education programs have gone by different names over the years, each with a slightly different emphasis.
 The umbrella title, "Youth Environmental Stewardship," enables Extension agents to develop programs that best suit their local needs while capitalizing on the mission of the 4-H program to support youth engaged in community activities.
-This fact sheet outlines nine philosophies of educational programs that agents could pursue as part of the Youth Environmental Stewardship program.
+This fact sheet outlines eight philosophies of educational programs that agents could pursue as part of their Youth Environmental Stewardship program.
 Listed at the end of each section are the Internet addresses of national and state resources that can provide more information.

 The term "conservation education" was first used during the Dust Bowl when it was paramount that citizens learn to conserve important soil and water resources before the resources disappeared.
 Tree planting, wildlife habitat improvement, and new agricultural practices helped hold soil and restore ecosystems.
 The term is used today to refer to the knowledge and skills needed to protect and wisely use natural resources.

 4-H camp programs and National Contests practice conservation education, and so do most 4-H Project Books on forestry, wildlife, soil, and other natural resource topics.
 Many state and federal agencies and local nature centers provide field trips that support conservation education goals.
 Field-based instruction programs assist youth in exploring their local surroundings, collecting data, and comparing results with other locations.
 A variety of programs utilizing field-based instruction are available: observations with birds (Feeder Watch, Pigeon Watch, Nest Box Survey, etc.) through the Cornell Laboratory of Ornithology; and atmospheric, soil, and vegetation surveys with Global Learning and Observations to Benefit the Environment (GLOBE).